oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 }
 ```

 Think for a moment about the `getRandomInt` implementation.
-It is hard to resist the temptation of just wrapping whatever in a publisher. `Mono.just(T data)` creates an `Mono` that will emit the specified item.
+It is hard to resist the temptation of just wrapping whatever in a publisher. `Mono.just(T data)` creates a `Mono` that will emit the specified item.
 But the item is **captured at instantiation time**.
 This means the blocking code will be invoked on assembly time, and it might be in the context of an event loop thread.

 For now, let's move forward and create the package `com.okta.developer.reactive.controller`, and add a `SecureRandom` class for the data: